TIPConsulting/QTPY_ClimbingCompanion/README.md

 # QTPY Climbing Companion

 Signaling device for climbers to communicate when voice commands or hand signs are not feasible.
-This is a helmet augmentation that adds
+This is a helmet augmentation that adds simple raio commands to your existing helmet.

 ![Component Layout](https://github.com/TIPConsulting/QTPY_ClimbingCompanion/blob/master/ComputeCapsule/Capsule%20Layout.png?raw=true)